IBM/ibm_zos_zosmf/docs/source/modules/zmf_dataset_copy.rst

 dataset_migrate_recall
-  Specify how a migrated data set is handled.
+  Specifies how a migrated data set is handled.

   When *dataset_migrate_recall=wait*, the migrated data set is recalled synchronously.